Game of three halves

-The "Game of Three Halves" was the name given to a football match played between Sunderland and Derby County on the opening day of the 1894–95 English football season.
+The "Game of three halves" was a football match played between Sunderland and Derby County on the opening day of the 1894–95 English football season.

-Derby had travelled to Sunderland on 1 September for their first round fixture in the new First Division season, but as the nominated referee, T. Kirkham, was running late, the game started with a replacement referee, John Conqueror, in charge.
+Derby had travelled to Sunderland on 1 September for their first round fixture in the new First Division season, but as the nominated referee, Tom Kirkham, was running late, the game started with a replacement referee, John Conqueror, in charge.